csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - CBM: Concept Bottleneck Models ([koh et al. 2020](https://arxiv.org/pdf/2007.04612.pdf)) - predict concepts before making final prediction
   - Post-hoc CBM ([yuksekgonul...zou, 2022](https://arxiv.org/abs/2205.15480)) - automatically project embeddings to concepts and train linear model on those
     - Label-Free CBM ([oikarinen...weng, 2023](https://arxiv.org/abs/2304.06129)) - extend to learn to match text concepts extracted with embeddings of any vision model
     - uses CLIP-Dissect method ([oikarinen & weng, 2023](https://arxiv.org/abs/2204.10965))
   - LaBO: Language in a Bottle: Language Model Guided Concept Bottlenecks for Interpretable Image Classification ([yang...yatskar, 2022](https://arxiv.org/pdf/2211.11158.pdf)) - generate prompt-based features using GPT-3 (e.g. "brown head with white stripes") and use CLIP to check for the presence of those features, all before learning simple linear model
     - CB-LLM: Crafting Large Language Models for Enhanced Interpretability ([sun...weng, 2024](https://lilywenglab.github.io/WengLab_2024_CBLLM.pdf))
       - Compute embedding similarity of concepts and input, and train layer to predict each of these similarity scores as concept bottleneck
         - Before training bottleneck, use ChatGPT to help correct any concept scores that seem incorrect
       - Human evaluation: agreement of concept scores and contribution of concept to output
   - Concept transformers ([rigotti, ... scotton, 2022](https://openreview.net/pdf?id=kAa9eDS0RdO)) - use human-given concepts and explain predictions as a function of these concepts
+  - Knowledge-enhanced Bottlenecks (KnoBo) - A Textbook Remedy for Domain Shifts: Knowledge Priors for Medical Image Analysis ([yang...yatskar, 2024](https://yueyang1996.github.io/papers/knobo.pdf)) - CBMs that incorporate knowledge priors that constrain it to reason with clinically relevant factors found in medical textbooks or PubMed
 - MoIE: Route, Interpret, Repeat: Blurring the Line Between Post hoc Explainability and Interpretable Models ([ghosh, ..., batmangehelich, 2023](https://arxiv.org/abs/2302.10289#)) - mixture of different interpretable models, with black-box routing
 - SASC - learn factors from BERT using dictionary learning, assign each factor a natural-language explanation, then build a sparse linear model of these factors ([singh, ..., gao, 2023](https://arxiv.org/abs/2305.09863))
 - [Concept Whitening for Interpretable Image Recognition](https://arxiv.org/pdf/2002.01650.pdf) (chen et al. 2020) - force network to separate "concepts" (like in TCAV) along different axes